Manager uses multiple methods to discover machines on the network for remote control and monitoring purposes. You can control how Manager

 you want to scan via IPv4 broadcast.
 For example, you would enter 192.168.1.255 as the broadcast address for the 192.168.1.x subnet.

-Note about Broadcast Traffic
+Note about Broadcast Traffic across firewalls

 Broadcast traffic typically originates from an ephemeral source port sent to the broadcast address of designated subnets intended for destination